henrycatalinismith/ppl/gh-pages/documentation/commands/phone/index.md

 Use the `--type <type>` option to assign a type to the phone number.
 You can use this option both when adding a new number or to amend an existing number.

+The `--preferred` and `--not-preferred` flags are for marking a given phone number as "preferred" or not.
+Internally, this status is represented with vCard's `TYPE=pref` parameter in the `TEL` field.
+Preferred phone numbers are shown with a `*` next to them in the output of `ppl phone <contact>`.

 ### Examples